Luca$: Plot

+Back at school, Lisa sees a boy choking on pizza.
+She performs the Heimlich maneuver on him.
+He reveals his name is Lucas Bortner, and he is a competitive eater under the stage name Luca$ (Luca-dollar).
+She suddenly gets a crush on Lucas and thinks about turning him away from competitive eating.
+Lucas arrives at the Simpsons' house for dinner, and while he suggests a variety of foods to Lisa, Patty and Selma insult Lucas and compare him to Homer.
+Marge is surprised her daughter likes Lucas and, eavesdropping on Lucas getting brain freeze from eating ice cream at Lisa's suggestion, worries that Lisa could ruin her future by marrying Lucas.

-Bart goes up to the treehouse, where he finds out Snake has stolen Milhouse's myPad.
-Milhouse confronts Bart and demands that Bart tell how Bart is getting all the free items.
-Bart initially tries to distract Milhouse by playing him the music from Osmos, however Milhouse demands to be told.
-Bart reveals that it is Snake, and Milhouse reveals Snake to the authorities, who vow to execute him in an electric chair.
-Marge suggests to Homer that he take Lisa on a dinner date.
-She tells him to act like a gentleman, so she'll want the same from her future husband.
-Marge awkwardly tries to deny that having a husband like Homer would be bad for Lisa, but Homer quickly realizes she's lying to him.
-He gets angry and leaves to sleep on Flanders' couch, stating that the Simpsons' couch "is crap".
+Marge suggests to Homer that he take Lisa on a dinner date and act like a gentleman, so she will want the same from her future husband.
+Marge awkwardly tries to deny that having a husband like Homer would be bad for Lisa, but an angered Homer quickly realizes she is lying to him, and leaves to sleep on Ned Flanders' couch.
 At Moe's Tavern, Homer finally works up the courage to ask Lisa out for dinner, and she accepts.
-Meanwhile, Bart cycles to the police station and explains Snake's story in the hope he might be pardoned.
-Wiggum rejects Bart's plea, but Snake escapes anyway.
-Homer gets ready for his dinner with Lisa and sarcastically vows not to embarrass Marge, but is still resentful about how she perceives him, and Marge looks dejected when he makes his anger clear.
+Homer gets ready for his dinner with Lisa and agrees not to embarrass Marge, but makes it clear to her that he is still resentful about how she perceives him.
 At the Gilded Truffle, Homer is on his best behavior and asks for vegetarian lasagna (although he requests it be covered with cow blood).
 Marge shows up and tries to apologize for her actions.
-He forgives her when she reveals she's wearing a sexy purple dress she bought after selling the sewing machine.
+He forgives her when she reveals she is wearing a sexy purple dress she bought after selling the sewing machine.
 She leaves Homer and Lisa to continue their date and waits at the restaurant bar, where Jimbo starts hitting on her.
-The next day at school, Lisa discovers that Lucas quit competitive eating and decided to do "what Adele does".
-Then, she tries to teach him how to whistle, but he fails, although he thinks he's whistling.
+The next day at school, Lisa discovers that Lucas has quit competitive eating and decided to pursue a singing career like Adele.

+Production

+Zach Galifianakis was cast as Lucas, a boy training to be a competitive eater, in whom Lisa is interested.

+Cultural references

+The couch gag is a parody of the computer game Minecraft called Simcraft.
+The gag was acknowledged by Minecraft creator Markus Persson.

 Reception

 Dennis Perkins of The A.V.
 Club gave the episode a C, saying "Again, the resolution to the central plot is, by turns, lazy, gross, and inadequately developed.
 If The Simpsons is to be judged on its own merits, without referring to its past glories, fine—based solely on this episode, this isn’t a show I’d tune in to every week."

+Tony Sokol of Den of Geek gave the episode 3.5 out of 5 stars.
+He stated that it was a good episode with no notable quotes but still consistently funny.

 The episode received a 1.9 rating and was watched by a total of 4.30 million people, making it the second most watched show on Animation Domination that night.